Germany reports record 11,000 COVID-19 cases in one day | DW | 22.10.2020

-For the first time since the beginning of the pandemic, Germany has recorded 10,000 COVID-19 cases in a single day.
-It is time second time within a week that Germany's daily case record has been broken.
+For the first time since the beginning of the pandemic, Germany has recorded more than 10,000 COVID-19 cases in a single day.
+It is the second time within a week that Germany's daily case record has been broken.

 Germany's Robert Koch Institute (RKI) on Thursday reported more than 11,200 new COVID-19 cases over the past 24 hours, the first time since the start of the pandemic that more than 10,000 new cases in Germany were recorded in a single day.